Diocese of Dumaguete: History

-On 5 April 1955, Pope Pius XII created the Diocese of Dumaguete with the Apostolic constitution Sanctissima ea verba and appointed the Most Reverend Epifanio B. Surban, D.D. as its first bishop.
+On April 5, 1955, Pope Pius XII created the Diocese of Dumaguete with the Apostolic constitution Sanctissima ea verba and appointed the Most Reverend Epifanio B. Surban, D.D. as its first bishop.
 The diocese then included the Province of Negros Oriental, the Sub-Province of Siquijor, and four municipalities of Negros Occidental.

 Negros Oriental occupies the eastern portion of the island of Negros and is part of the Central Visayas Region known as Region VII.
 Its western and northern portions connect with the borders of Negros Occidental.
 It is bounded on the east by the Tañon Strait, on the south by the Mindanao Sea.

 Negros Island was subdivided early after its Spanish conquest as there were already settlements there.
 In 1734, it was unified again into a military district with Iloilo as its base.
 In 1856, it was raised to a political-military status under Governor Emilio E. Saravia, with Bacolod as the capital.
 In 1890, it was again subdivided into the two provinces that exist today, and Dumaguete became the capital city of Negros Oriental.
 It is one of the leading ports in the region.

 The Catholic faith was first introduced to the early inhabitants of eastern Negros by the Augustinian Recollect (OAR) friars who established the parish of Tanjay in 1580.
 Forty years later, Dumaguete was created as another parish covering the southern territories and Siquijor, which the Spaniards called Isla de Fuego.
 Dumaguete was under the territorial jurisdiction of the Diocese of Cebu until 1865, the Diocese of Jaro until 1932 and the Diocese of Bacolod until its creation as a new diocese in 1955.
 In 1988, the Diocese of San Carlos was created in Negros Occidental which absorbed ten parishes of the Diocese of Dumaguete.

 It remains a suffragan of the Archdiocese of Cebu, and has for its titular patron St. Catherine of Alexandria whose feast is celebrated on the 25th of November.

 In the time Surban was pastor, the diocese has seen 3 auxiliary bishops.
-The first was Bienvenido Tudtud, a Cebuano, (serving from 1968 to 1971) who later became the first Bishop-Prelate of Iligan (1971) and then the first Bishop-Prelate of Marawi (1977).
-Next was Onesimo Gordoncillo (serving from 1974 to 1976), a native of the diocese and one of its own clergy, who later became the third Bishop of Tagbilaran (1976) and then the second Archbishop of Capiz (1986).
-Finally came Salvador Modesto, from Carigara, Leyte, (serving from 1978 to 1987), the longest and last serving auxiliary, who later became the auxiliary bishop of San Carlos (1987).
+The first was Bienvenido Tudtud, a Cebuano, (1968-1971) who later became the first Bishop-Prelate of Iligan (1971) and then the first Bishop-Prelate of Marawi (1977).
+Next was Onesimo Gordoncillo (1974-1976), a native of the diocese and one of its own clergy, who later became the third Bishop of Tagbilaran (1976) and then the second Archbishop of Capiz (1986).
+Finally came Salvador Modesto, from Carigara, Leyte, (1978-1987), the longest and last serving auxiliary, who later became the auxiliary bishop of San Carlos (1987).
 The first native of the diocese raised to the episcopacy was Msgr.
 Antonio Fortich (1967) from Sibulan but served in the Diocese of Bacolod.